 These cardboard roll bracelets were so quick and easy to make that we did them as a last-minute craft before the toddlers and preschoolers in my daycare went home the other day.

 We love crafting with cardboard rolls, but our stash is getting out of hand.
-The other day, I was wondering what we could probably turn them into some simple cuff bracelets with a little paint and some bling.
+The other day, I was wondering what we could make with them.
+Knowing how much the kids love to make homemade jewellery that they can wear, I decided on these simple cuff bracelets.

 The children really enjoyed the process, and they couldn’t wait to wear their bracelets.